Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Conclusion

 \section{Conclusion}

 This paper proposed a spatial, frequency, and temporal channel extrapolation framework for TDD mmWave massive MIMO-OFDM systems to systematically reduce the pilot training overhead under high-mobility scenarios.
 Specifically, two neural networks, namely the KDD-SFCEN and the TUDCEN, were proposed to reduce the spatial-frequency domain pilot training overhead and to reduce the temporal domain pilot training overhead, respectively.
-Extensive numerical results demonstrated that the proposed spatial, frequency, and temporal channel extrapolation framework can effectively reduce the spatial-frequency domain pilot training overhead by more than $4$ times via spatial-frequency channel extrapolation and further reduce the temporal domain pilot training overhead by additional $4$ times and significantly improve the system's spectral efficiency via enlarging the pilot signal period with slot-level channel extrapolation.
+Extensive numerical results demonstrated that the proposed 3D channel extrapolation framework can effectively reduce the spatial-frequency domain pilot training overhead by $4$ times via spatial-frequency channel extrapolation and further reduce the temporal domain pilot training overhead by additional $4$ times via reducing the times of single-slot channel estimations with slot-level channel extrapolation.